AdobeDocs/express-add-ons-docs/src/pages/references/index.md

 ## Language & Locale
-Retrieve the supported languages and current locale of the host application.
+Retrieve the supported languages (via the `locales` variable) and current `locale` of the host application.

 <CodeBlock slots="heading, code" repeat="2" languages="JavaScript" />